Belize City Cruise Port: Tips, Attractions, Weather

 Mayan Ruins of Altun Ha

 Quick tours to Altun Ha are done by bus.
-Folks who want to make a day of it should go for one of the tours that begins with a three-hour boat ride up the Belize River.
+People who want to make a day of it should go for one of the tours that begins with a three-hour boat ride up the Belize River.
 It is followed by lunch on the riverbank and a bus ride to the ruins.

-Those who fantasize about being Indiana Jones can also hire a local guide to lead them on a long, hot walk to the site via jungle trails.
+Those who fantasize about being Indiana Jones can hire a local guide to lead them on a long, hot walk to the site via jungle trails.

 Farther out and more impressive Mayan ruins that are available as shore excursions include Lamana and Xunantunich.
 Their prices start at more than $100 per person.